LightningDrop/SkateboardML/trickclassifier.md

         all_features.append(features)
 ```

-Then we run this loop.
-What this loop does is that it iterates through all the generated frames and paths and so this loop extract key features from these list of paths of 40 and images then it stores each images features are stored in a 1x2048 array there are 40 images per video so your basically left with a 40x2048 npy file.
+Next, we iterate through all the generated frames and paths, extracting key features from the paths and images, and then storing the extracted features from each image in a 1x2048 array.
+There are 40 images per video, which leaves us with a 40x2048 numpy array.

 ```python
 LABELS = ['Ollie','Kickflip']